wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

 ![][1]
 *Figure: Provisioning from Azure Active Directory to an identity store via a Web service*

-This capability can be used in conjunction with the “[bring your own app](http://blogs.technet.com/b/ad/archive/2015/06/17/bring-your-own-app-with-azure-ad-self-service-saml-configuration-gt-now-in-preview.aspx)” capability in Azure AD to enable single sign-on and automatic user provisioning for applications that provide or are fronted by a SCIM web service.
+This capability can be used in conjunction with the "[bring your own app](http://blogs.technet.com/b/ad/archive/2015/06/17/bring-your-own-app-with-azure-ad-self-service-saml-configuration-gt-now-in-preview.aspx)" capability in Azure AD to enable single sign-on and automatic user provisioning for applications that provide or are fronted by a SCIM web service.

 There are two use cases for SCIM in Azure Active Directory:

 * **Provisioning users and groups to applications that support SCIM** - Applications that support SCIM 2.0 and are capable of accepting an OAuth bearer token from Azure AD will work with Azure AD of the box.

-* **Build your own provisioning solution for applications that support other API-based provisioning** - For non-SCIM applications, you can create a SCIM endpoint to translate between Azure AD’s SCIM endpoint and whatever API the application supports for user provisioning.
+* **Build your own provisioning solution for applications that support other API-based provisioning** - For non-SCIM applications, you can create a SCIM endpoint to translate between Azure AD's SCIM endpoint and whatever API the application supports for user provisioning.
 To aid in the development of a SCIM endpoint, we provide CLI libraries along with code samples that show you how to do provide a SCIM endpoint and translate SCIM messages.

 ##Provisioning Users and Groups To Applications That Support SCIM